 Recent work from the Inter-American Tropical Tuna Commission (IATTC) reports high observed bycatch rates in the area where WCPFC-IATTC Convention Areas overlap in the Southern Hemisphere (150°W-130°W, south of 30°S).
 Observers reported bycatch rates of up to four birds per 1000 hooks (excluding cryptic mortality) in this area (Crear et al. 2025).
-The IATTC work did not provide estimates of total bycaught seabirds; however, the high bycatch rate is concerning.
+The IATTC work did not extrapolate from observed bycatch to provide estimates of total bycaught seabirds.

 Bycatch estimates are limited by low levels and poor representativeness of observer data.
-During 2019-2023, observer coverage in the WCPFC Convention Area was 1.6% South of 30°S, and 4.6% for the area 25°S-30°S; (SC20-ST-IP-03).
+During 2019-2023, mean annual observer coverage of commercial pelagic longline vessels in the WCPFC Convention Area was 1.6% South of 30°S, and 4.6% for the area 25°S-30°S: (SC20-ST-IP-03).
 Other limitations include challenges with species identification, and limited tracking data for some seabird populations.
 These limitations create considerable uncertainty in the available bycatch rates and estimates.
 However, despite this uncertainty, the estimates are in line with the observed declines at the seabird colonies in New Zealand (e.g., SC20-EB-WP10).